SAP-samples/teched2025-IN162/exercises/ex3/README.md

-# Exercise 3 - Integration Suite – IFlow S/4HANA Sales Order to embedding model to SAP HANA Vector DB
+# Exercise 3 - Create an Integration Flow for S/4HANA Sales Order to embedding model to SAP HANA Vector DB in SAP Integration Suite

-In this exercise, we will put together an IFlow to receive the notification event that is emitted upon the [creation](../ex5/README.md) of a Sales Order in S/4HANA with an AEM Adapter.
+In this exercise, we will put together an integration flow to receive the notification event that is emitted upon the [creation](../ex5/README.md) of a Sales Order in **SAP S/4HANA Cloud** system using an AEM Adapter.
 Using the Sales Order ID, we will then retrieve the complete Sales Order details from the S/4HANA system.
 These details will be transformed into text embeddings through the `text-embedding-3-small` model via SAP Generative Hub’s REST APIs, as we accomplished in the [previous](../ex2/README.md) exercise.

 The resulting embeddings will be stored in a connected SAP HANA Vector Database, enabling efficient retrieval and text summarization when queried through the Joule assistant.